elatov/elatov.github.io/_posts/2013-10-18-syncing-files-various-cloud-storage-solutions.md

     * Congratulations.
 Your Davfs install is OK ;)

-That looks good, now let&#8217;s run the setup:
+That looks good, now let's run the setup:

     $ box-sync setup
     * Setting up davfs...